 GRI Indicator Description Response G4-PRI Percentage of significant product and service categories for which health and safety impacts are assessed As general business practice, Kimco undertakes those health and safety assessments necessary in the course of acquiring, selling and managing retail properties.
 For example, Phase I and Phase II environmental assessments, fire suppression system assessments, and other assessments are completed when required prior to redevelopment activities.
-CRE8 Type and number of sustainability certification, rating and labeling schemes for new construc- tion, management, occupation and redevelop- ment Kimco currently has two active redevelopment projects underway that will apply for LEED Certification, including Wilde Lake Village Center in Columbia, MD and Cupertino Village in Cupertino, CA. Although retail shopping centers are not currently eligible for Energy Star certifica- tion, certain larger retail tenants are eligible for certification.
-Based on a recent assess- ment completed by Kimco to compare its tenant roster with previously Energy Star certified retail spaces, the company believes that 49 tenants representing approxi- mately 3,840,326 square feet of GLA (or approximately 4% of the company's U.S. portfolio) have achieved certification.
+CRE8 Type and number of sustainability certification, rating and labeling schemes for new construc- tion, management, occupation and redevelop- ment Kimco currently has three active redevelopment projects underway that will apply for LEED Certification, including Wilde Lake Village Center in Columbia, MD, Cupertino Village in Cupertino, CA and Pentagon Centre in Arlington, VA.
+Although retail shopping centers are not currently eligible for Energy Star certification, certain larger retail tenants can certify their individual store locations.
+Based on a recent assessment completed by Kimco to compare its tenant roster with previously Energy Star certified retail spaces, the company believes that 48 tenants representing approximately 3,581,760 square feet of GLA (or approximately 4% of the company's U.S. portfolio) have achieved certification.
 Presumably many additional tenants are actively benchmarking with Energy Star but have not achieved full certification.
-The number of tenants achieving LEED certification of their interior spaces is currently unknown.
-G4-LAI Total number and rates of new employee hires and employee turnover by age group, gender, and region A. Total employees hired during period: 45, Rate of hiring: 7.38% B. Total females hired during period: 32, Female rate of hiring: 8.08% C. Total males hired during period: 13, Male rate of hiring: 6.09% D. Total employees turning over during period: 89, Rate of turnover: 14.60% E. Total females turning over during period: 51, Female rate of turnover: 12.87% F. Total males hired during period: 38, Male rate of turnover: 17.87% G4-LA2 Benefits provided to full-time employees that are not provided to temporary or part- time employees Full-time employees were eligible for the following benefits during the reporting period: A. Medical Insurance - Cost sharing by employer and employee B. Dental Insurance - Cost sharing by employer and employee C. Vision Insurance - Cost sharing by employer and employee D. Flexible Spending Account - Employees can set aside pretax dollars for use in paying eligible health expenses E. Health/Wellness Programs - Employer funded annual health screenings, flu shots, and participation in Global Corporate Challenge F. Health Advocate - Employer provided employee advocate to assist in finding healthcare, insurance or other solutions G. Short-Term Disability - Employer funded for employees H. Long-Term Disability - Employee funded benefit I. Basic and Supplemental Life Insurance - Employer coverage of 2x salary to a cap of \$500K annually, employee can purchase additional coverage for themselves, spouses and/or dependents J. 401K - Dollar-for-dollar employer match up to the greater of 5% of salary or \$8,500 K. Performance Bonus - Awarded on a merit basis L. Equity Participation - Awards of restricted stock or stock options on a merit basis
+Based on a similar assessment, the company believes that 23 tenants representing approximately 1,031,964 square feet of GLA (or approximately 1% of the company's U.S. portfolio) have achieved a form of LEED Certification (LEED for Existing Buildings, LEED for Commercial Interiors, LEED for Retail, or LEED for New Construction).
+G4-LAI Total number and rates of new employee hires and employee turnover by age group, gender, and region A. Total employees hired during period: 69, Rate of hiring: 12.02% B. Total females hired during period: 41, Female rate of hiring: 7.14% C. Total males hired during period: 28, Male rate of hiring: 4.88% D. Total employees turning over during period: 89, Rate of turnover: 15.51% E. Total females turning over during period: 49, Female rate of turnover: 12.87% F. Total males turning over during period: 40, Male rate of turnover: 6.97% G4-LA2 Benefits provided to full-time employees that are not provided to temporary or part- time employees Full-time employees were eligible for the following benefits during the reporting period: A. Medical Insurance - Cost sharing by employer and employee B. Dental Insurance - Cost sharing by employer and employee C. Vision Insurance - Cost sharing by employer and employee D. Flexible Spending Account - Employees can set aside pretax dollars for use in paying eligible health expenses E. Health/Wellness Programs - Employer funded annual health screenings, flu shots, and participation in Global Corporate Challenge F. Health Advocate - Employer provided employee advocate to assist in finding healthcare, insurance or other solutions G. Short-Term Disability - Employer funded for employees H. Long-Term Disability - Employee funded benefit I. Basic and Supplemental Life Insurance - Employer coverage of 2x salary to a cap of \$500K annually, employee can purchase additional coverage for themselves, spouses and/or dependents J. 401K - Dollar-for-dollar employer match up to the greater of 5% of salary or \$8,500 K. Performance Bonus - Awarded on a merit basis L. Equity Participation - Awards of restricted stock or equity cash bonus on a merit basis